 External Structural Hull Welds: For the first North American retail purchaser, the limited warranty period for Structural Hull Defects (defined below) in external structural hull welds runs for the duration of their period of ownership.
-For the second North American retail purchaser (if applicable), the limited warranty period for Structural Hull Defects in the external structural hull welds runs for five (5) years.
+For the second North American retail purchaser (if applicable), if properly transferred in compliance with the transfer requirements set forth in this document, the limited warranty period for Structural Hull Defects in the external structural hull welds runs for five (5) years from the date the limited warranty period began to run for the first North American purchaser.